 Is Brexit breaking Britain?

-Local elections point to remain but big parties sell mantra of ‘need to deliver Brexit’.
-What does it all mean?
+Local elections point to Remain but big parties sell mantra of ‘need to deliver Brexit’

+Brexit Party campaign rally at Mill Farm, home of AFC Flyde, in Wesham on Saturday.
+Last week’s local elections saw a large electoral shift towards parties that are anti-Brexit.
+Photograph: Christopher Furlong/Getty Images

 The connections between business – the economy – and politics are not always obvious.
 Decisions over interest rates and taxes have consequences: not always predictable and always disputed, even after the event.